Eine kleine Nachtmusik: IV. Rondo: Allegro

-The fourth and last movement is in lively tempo, marked Allegro; the key is again G major and the thematic material is presented in the order A–B–A–B–A and concludes with a long coda based on the A theme.
-The movement is written in sonata-rondo form.
+The fourth and last movement is in lively tempo, marked Allegro; the key is again G major, and the movement is written in sonata form.
 Mozart specifies repeats not just for the exposition section but also for the following development and recapitulation section.
-The recapitulation's first theme is unusual because only its last two bars return in the parallel minor.
-This is followed by the coda which ends the piece.
+The recapitulation's first theme is unusual because only its last two bars return, in the parallel minor.
+A coda ends the piece.

 Possible extra movement

-In the catalog entry mentioned above, Mozart listed the work as having five movements ("Allegro – Minuet and Trio – Romance – Minuet and Trio – Finale.").
+In the catalogue entry mentioned above, Mozart listed the work as having five movements ("Allegro – Minuet and Trio – Romance – Minuet and Trio – Finale.").
 The second movement in his listing — a minuet and trio — was long thought lost, and no one knows if Mozart or someone else removed it.
 In his 1984 recording, Christopher Hogwood used a minuet of Thomas Attwood (found in his sketchbooks used while he took lessons from Mozart), and an additional newly composed trio to substitute the missing movement.
 Musicologist Alfred Einstein suggested, however, that a minuet in the Piano Sonata in B♭ major, K. 498a, is the missing movement.
-K. 498a, which is credited to the composer August Eberhard Müller, incorporates significant amounts of Mozart's work in the form of reworkings of material from the piano concertos K. 450, K. 456, and K. 595, leading Einstein to suggest that the minuet in Müller's sonata might be an arrangement of the missing movement from Eine kleine Nachtmusik.
+K. 498a, which is credited to the composer August Eberhard Müller, incorporates significant amounts of Mozart's work in the form of reworkings of material from the piano concertos K. 450, K. 456, and K. 595, leading Einstein to suggest that the minuet in Müller's sonata might be an arrangement of the missing movement from Eine kleine Nachtmusik, however, the evidence for this is limited.

 In 1971, this movement was incorporated into a recording of the work prepared by the musicologist and performer Thurston Dart.
 In 1989, the minuet and trio of K. 498a was again recorded as part of an arrangement of Eine Kleine Nachtmusik made by Jonathan Del Mar for Nimbus Records.

+Modern reception

+Today, the serenade is widely performed and recorded.
+Hildesheimer suggests that it is the most popular of all Mozart's works, writing: "even if we hear it on every street corner, its high quality is undisputed, an occasional piece from a light but happy pen."
+This piece has been featured in studies about the impact of music on fish and humans.
+Britannica has referred to it as "among the most frequently performed and iconic of all classical compositions."